Economics with business placement

 *The offer of a place on a ‘with placement’ degree does not imply that Durham University Business School guarantees to find the student a placement.
 The Business School, in association with the University, will assist students in finding and applying for placements, but it is the responsibility of the student to apply for and to obtain a placement (which is subject to approval by the Business School).
 In the event that a student is unable to obtain a placement, transfer to the equivalent ‘non-placement’ programme is guaranteed provided the student is eligible to transfer on academic grounds.
 In line with Home Office rules, students from outside the EU will transfer onto the ‘with business placement’ programme only once they have successfully secured a placement (normally at the end of their second year of study).
 Therefore due to visa requirements, we recommend that international students interested in the business placement year as part of their degree apply for this programme when making their application to us via UCAS.

 In the fourth year, you study a compulsory double module in which you write a Dissertation.
-In addition, you study four optional modules from a selection that currently includes:
+The Dissertation module allows you to analyse, in great depth, your choice of research question in Economics.
+In addition, you study four optional modules from a list of optional economics related modules, as well as one module from another department, which could include a foreign language.

 To find out more about the modules available to students studying at Durham University please click here.